Frequently Asked Questions about BS/MD

 A. No, there is not a state residency requirement.
 However, the BS/MD program is a state funded program and preference is given to Ohio residents.
 Out-of-state students may apply; however, the chance of an out-of-state student being offered an interview is greatly reduced.

 B. Yes, there is a U.S. residency requirement.
 Students must be citizens or permanent residents of the United States.
 Verification of permanent residency requires that you provide your alien registration number and a copy of your alien registration card at the time of your application.

-A. For the Early Action admission, applications (including test scores) are due to NEOMED by October 15.
+A. The application (including test scores) is due to NEOMED by November 16.

 It is the applicant's responsibility to make sure that all of the required admissions materials are received by NEOMED by the deadline.
 To check on the status of your admission materials, NEOMED will send periodic updates so check your email or call NEOMED at 330-325-6270.

 No, there is one application to apply to all three undergraduate universities.
 To apply to the program, complete the online application found at www.neomed.edu.
 The application is posted on August 1.
 If you have any questions about completing the online application, contact NEOMED at 330-325-6270.
 The application fee covers the cost of application to all three universities and NEOMED.

 There are two steps in the admissions process: